openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and Encrypted Responses {#jarm}

 This section defines how Authorization Response containing a VP Token can be signed and/or encrypted at the application level when the Response Type value is `vp_token` or `vp_token id_token`.
+It enables protecting the Authorization Response that contains personal data from leakage when it is returned through the browser (front channel).

 To sign, or sign and encrypt the Authorization Response, implementations MAY use JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM].

-To encrypt an unsigned Authorization Response, this specification extends [@!JARM] to allow the JWT containing the response parameters to be only encrypted as a JWE.
+This specification also defines how to encrypt an unsigned Authorization Response using mechanisms defined in [@!JARM].
+The JWT containing the response parameters can be only encrypted as a JWE.
+It has been defined because the choice of the key used for signing to prevent it from becoming a correlation factor, and the establishment of trust in that key to ensure authenticity can be a challenge.
+For security considerations of encrypted but unsigned responses, see (#encrypting_unsigned_response).

 If the JWT is only a JWE, the following processing rules MUST be followed: